Nick Cousins: Arizona Coyotes

-On June 16, 2017, Cousins' five-year tenure with the Flyers ended as he was traded alongside Merrick Madsen to the Arizona Coyotes in exchange for Brendan Warren and a fifth-round choice in the 2018 NHL Entry Draft.
+On June 16, 2017, Cousins' five-year tenure with the Flyers organization ended as he was traded alongside goaltender Merrick Madsen to the Arizona Coyotes in exchange for forward Brendan Warren and a fifth-round choice in the 2018 NHL entry draft.
+A restricted free agent, he was not under contract with the Coyotes at the time of the 2017 NHL expansion draft, and was not eligible to be exposed/selected.
+He signed a two-year contract with Arizona on July 1.
+He made his Coyotes debut on October 7 versus the expansion Vegas Golden Knights.
+He registered his first point with the Coyotes on October 21, assisting on Christian Fischer's first period goal in a 4–2 loss to the Chicago Blackhawks.
+He scored his first goal for Arizona in the next game on October 24, against Jaroslav Halák in a 5–3 loss to the New York Islanders.
+He was fined $2,000 for embellishment by the NHL on March 9, 2018, after being warned twice during the season.
+In his first season with the Coyotes in 2017–18, Cousins played in 71 games, scoring 12 goals and 19 points.
 In establishing a bottom-six role, providing an agitating two-way presence within the Coyotes organization, Cousins recorded a career-high 27 points (7 goals, 20 assists), in 81 games in the 2018–19 season.
-On June 25, 2019, as an impending restricted free agent, Cousins was not tendered a qualifying offer from the Coyotes, releasing him as a free agent.
+On June 25, 2019, as an impending restricted free agent, Cousins was not tendered a qualifying offer by the Coyotes, releasing him as an unrestricted free agent.